I Never Thought I Needed

 In 2009 a Domino’s Pizza employee posted a YouTube video showing himself spitting in the food and shoving cheese up his nose.
 This caused the pizza chain’s revenues to slip 1 to 2 percent for a short period.

-And in Tucson Arizona, a reporter, frustrated by the lack of news to cover, tweeted “What???
+And in Tucson Arizona, a reporter, frustrated by the lack of news to cover, tweeted, “What???
 No overnight homicide…You’re slacking Tucson.”

 He was let go.

-This Is Horrible But You Have More Than Social Media To Worry About
+This Is Horrible, But You Have More Than Social Media To Worry About

 It’s not just abusive social media that can harm your business.
 If you provide email accounts to your employees and some of those messages contain any sexually explicit, obscene, profane, and/or crude language, you may be setting yourself up for a suit.
-If you provide computers or tablets and don’t have policies that cover what’s acceptable with regards to sites that are off limits, and the installation of apps and software…not only could you be jeopardizing your computer systems, but you could be incurring more risk that you know.
+If you provide computers or tablets and don’t have policies that cover what’s acceptable with regards to sites that are off-limits and the installation of apps and software…not only could you be jeopardizing your computer systems, but you could be incurring more risk than you know.